tomer-ben-david-archive/tomer-ben-david.github.io.old/source/_posts/2017/2017-07-27-scala-learning-by-understanding-functional-programming-terminology-part-02.md

 `functor`, why name functor a functor? what is it? why did they call it functor is it simple or complex?

-In part 1 we have covered background on `FP`, why we should use, why not, where it's strength is and where it's weaknesses are.
+In [Part 1](https://devatrest.blogspot.com/2017/07/introduction-have-you-ever-been-to.html) we have covered background on `FP`, why we should use, why not, where it's strength is and where it's weaknesses are.
 In this part (2) we are going to move on and discuss more `FP` terminology.

 **Lambda**